wrroberts/wrroberts.github.io/index.md

 {% include section.html header="Research" %}

-My work aims to understand the evolution of floral diversity, particularly in the African violet family Gesneriaceae.
-Understanding the genetic mechanisms that produce diversity is one of the central goals of evolutionary biology.
-Flowers, with their vast array of shapes and colors, represent one of the most amazing and visible products of evolution.
-Floral biology can be studied through both an adaptive perspective, particulary as a function of reproductive biology and pollination, or a genetic perspective, particularly molecular analyses of developmental and biochemical pathways.
-I aim to understand the diversification of floral form using comparative genomics, phylogenetics, and developmental genetics.
+Understanding diversification at the macro- and microevolutionary scales has long been a central goal of evolutionary biology.
+My research aims to understand the patterns and processes of diversfication, using comparative transcriptomics and phylogenomics to understand the evolution of floral form in the Gesneriaceae.

 {% include button.html label="Details" link="/research" %}